Mississauga, ON L5N 2W5

 About Lymphoma Canada:

-Lymphoma Canada (LC) formed in 1998 when Lymphoma Research Foundation of Canada merged with Canadian Lymphoma Foundation.
-Lymphoma Canada works to improve the lives of people affected by lymphoma.
-Lymphoma refers to over 60 different types of cancers of the lymphatic system that affect over 100,000 Canadians.
+Lymphoma Canada (LC) formed from a merger in 2000 between Lymphoma Research Foundation of Canada and Canadian Lymphoma Foundation, both of which were founded in 1998.
+As the only national organization in Canada focused entirely on lymphoma, Lymphoma Canada works to improve the lives of people affected by lymphoma.
+Over 60 different types of cancers of the lymphatic system were identified and affect over 100,000 Canadians.
 Doctors classify lymphoma into two general categories: Hodgkin and non-Hodgkin (NHL).
 Hodgkin lymphoma is rare, while NHL is the fifth most common cancer diagnosed in Canada.
-Lymphoma Canada runs three major programs: patient support, education and research.
+Lymphoma Canada runs three major programs: education, patient support, and research.

-Education is Lymphoma Canada’s largest program with direct costs of $276k in F2015.
-LC runs Educational Forums to keep patients and caregivers up to date on new treatment options, how to manage symptoms and challenges that come with survivorship.
-LC hosted 16 Educational Forums across Ontario and Quebec in F2014.
+Education is Lymphoma Canada’s largest program with $448k (68% of program spending) spent in 2017.
+LC runs Educational Forums to keep patients and caregivers up to date on new treatment options, how to manage symptoms, and challenges that come with survivorship.
+LC hosted 12 Educational Forums across Ontario, Quebec, and BC in 2017.
 The charity also offers online webinars for patients who cannot attend Educational Forums in person.
-LC hosted two webinars in F2014.
-Lymphoma Canada launched Life Beyond Lymphoma in November 2014, which is an online portal where patients and caregivers can learn about what comes after beating lymphoma.
-LC reports that the portal has 1200 users per month, of which 25% are returning visitors.
-To educate doctors about advances in lymphoma treatments, Lymphoma Canada’s Scientific Advisory Board created the first National Guidelines for Follicular Lymphoma in Canada report in F2014.
+LC hosted three webinars in 2017.
+In 2017, LC distributed over 3,500 patient resource manuals to professionals, patients, and caregivers across Canada.
+Each manual details one of the three main subtypes of lymphoma.

-Lymphoma Canada’s Support program accounted for $110k of program costs in F2015.
+Lymphoma Canada’s spent $135k (20% of program spending) on support programs in F2017.
 Peer-to-Peer Mentoring is a service offered through this program that matches lymphoma patients and caregivers to people who previously went through similar experiences.
-Lymphoma Canada also runs patient Support Groups in seven cities in Ontario and two cities in Quebec.
+Lymphoma Canada also runs patient Support Groups in six cities in Ontario and two cities in Quebec.
 For people who cannot attend in-person sessions, LC has an online Support Group option.
+To help patients gain access to new lymphoma treatments, in 2017, LC made a government submission for each of the nine emerging lymphoma cancer therapies being assessed for Canadian public funding.

-Research is Lymphoma Canada’s third major program.
+Research is Lymphoma Canada’s third major program with spending of $75k (11% of program spending) to research fellowship grants.
 Every year, LC awards its Lymphoma Canada Research Fellowship (LCRF) to one researcher for a period of two years.
-The 2015 LCRF recipient was Dr. Kerry Savage, a medical oncologist and researcher at the British Columbia Cancer Agency.
-Dr. Savage is to receive $53k in F2016 and $23k in F2017 from LC.
+The 2016 LCRF recipient was Dr. Anja Mottok, a hematopathologist and research fellow at the British Columbia Cancer Agency.
+Under this grant, recipients receive $45,000 for each of the two years plus $7,500 for travel, publication, and laboratory costs.

-Lymphoma Canada is a medium-sized charity with donations of $1.0m in F2015.
-Administrative costs are 10% of revenues and fundraising costs are 33% of donations. $0.43 of every donated dollar goes toward overhead costs, which falls above Ci’s reasonable range for overhead spending.
-However, F2014 overhead spending of $0.25 on the donated dollar does fall within Ci’s reasonable range.
+Lymphoma Canada is a Medium-sized charity with donations of $1.6m in 2017.
+Administrative costs are 29% of revenues and fundraising costs are 33% of donations.
+For every dollar donated, 38 cents goes to the cause, falling outside Ci’s reasonable range for overhead spending.

-Lymphoma Canada’s funding reserves of $705k can cover only 79% of annual program and granting costs, indicating a funding need.
+Lymphoma Canada’s funding reserves of $497k can cover only 9 months of program and granting costs, indicating a funding need.
+Funding reserves have fallen considerably from 2016 to 2017 due to $82k spent in 2017 on website software and applications.

-This charity report is an update that is currently being reviewed by Lymphoma Canada.
+This charity report is an update that has been sent to Lymphoma Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December